Ramsey numbers of cycles in random graphs: Stability

 We start with a property of odd connected matchings that will play an important role in our argument.

-\begin{fact} For every pair of vertices $u,v$ in an odd connected matching in a graph $H$, there exists a sequence of vertices $u= w_1, w_2,\dots, w_t= v$ such that $w_iw_{i+1}\in E(H)$, for $i\in[t-1]$, so that each vertex of $H$ appears at most three times.
-Moreover, we can find such a walk with the number of vertices being of a given parity.
+\begin{fact} Suppose that $u$ and $v$ are vertices in an odd connected matching in a graph $H$.
+Then, there exists a sequence of vertices $u= w_1, w_2,\dots, w_t= v$ such that, for $i\in[t-1]$, $w_iw_{i+1}\in E(H)$ and each vertex in $H$ appears at most three times in the sequence.
+Moreover, we can find such a walk with the number of vertices being of any given parity.
 We will refer to such sequence as a \emph{good even-walk} or a \emph{good odd-walk} between $u$ and $v$, depending on its parity.\end{fact}

 It is easy to see that Fact~\ref{fact:good-walk} is true.
-Indeed, for a given pair of vertices $u,v$, we just use connectivity to reach a fixed odd cycle by paths from each vertex, from which we may choose a path (possibly a single vertex) to control the parity.
-In this process, we use three paths in order to build a good walk between $u$ and $v$ of a prescribed parity.
+Indeed, for a given pair of vertices $u$ and $v$, we use connectivity to reach a fixed odd cycle by paths from each vertex, from which we may choose a path (possibly a single edge) to control the parity.
+In this process, we use three paths to build the good walk between $u$ and $v$ of a given parity.